kiba/Writings/for_science/chp27_epilogue.md

 Finally, I ended up at the cafe that my girlfriends wanted me to meet.
 Thankfully, I hadn't increased my harem beyond the two for the past years or so.
 I wanted to keep it that way.

 Immediately, I spotted the redheads in the crowd of table and headed there.

+***

+It wasn't long before we started talking shop.
+That's my personality.
+I don't fight nor am I much of an adventurer.
+On all account, the Sidonian exploration corp together with the Remnant Trans-Reality taking over my former desire to explore.

+Why do it when someone can brave the frontier at much less personal risk to myself?

+"So, how's JXV-129?"
+I asked.
+"Or what it's called?
+Biter planet?"

+"More of the usual.
+Advanced compression tech, mining and manufacturing equipment," Sasaki said.
+"That had been taken up by the government, though we were accorded finder fees."